 “I was a bit hesitant at first and didn’t think they would be any different to loan places offering consolidation, but the more I read about them online, the more I knew it couldn’t hurt to apply.”
 Maria was contacted by NZCU Employees to discuss her financial situation.

-The team at NZCU Employees were very helpful, particularly in consolidating her loans at a low interest rate of 9.95%.
+The team at NZCU Employees were very helpful, particularly in consolidating her loans.

 “The lending consultant put me right at ease,” Maria recalls.